Heads Up! Durham

 Players taking warmups without a helmet will officially be a thing of the past.

-The NHL is making it mandatory for players who entered the NHL after the 2019-20 to wear helmets during warmups.
+The NHL is making it mandatory for players who entered the NHL after 2019-20 to wear helmets during warmups.
 Read more HERE.

 Share Your TBI Story